shadeiskndr/RAWG-to-CSV/README.md

 ## Overview

 This report explains the process of fetching game data from the RAWG API, processing it, storing it in an SQLite database, and finally exporting it to an Excel file.
 The process is divided into three main scripts: main.py, main_model.py, and DataFrame.py.
+The CSV file obtained from the script is used for my AI Game Recommender web-app.

+## How to Run

+- Install Python
+- Clone this repository into a folder.
+- Open up the terminal within the folder in VSCode
+- Install dependencies with "pip install"
+- Run the scripts e.g. "py main.py"

 ## Step-by-Step Process